 If an employer offers PTO to use for vacations or being sick, do they also have to give sick time?

 No, they do not.
-An employer must offer a minimum of 24 hours (3 work days) of paid time off (PTO).
+An employer must offer a minimum of 24 hours (3 work days) of PTO.
 You may use this time if you are sick if you would like to.

 What does the new law saw if an employer provides as much time off as an employee wants?